 No, seriously, when is the best time to visit Italy?
 This can be a tricky question.

-It all depends on what you like and what your expectations are of your Italy vacation, so really, only you can decide the best time to plan your trip to Italy.
+It all depends on what you like and the expectations of your Italy vacation, so only you can decide the best time to plan your trip to Italy.

-During this time, the temperatures are mild and there are fewer tourists.
-This helps prices to decrease and might make for a more enjoyable experience for you.
+During this time, the temperatures and fewer tourists are mild.
+This helps prices decrease and might make for a more enjoyable experience.

 Transportation Options in Italy

 Train travel between cities and even between countries is easy to travel.

-If you are not following our 10 day Italy itinerary, then be sure to research the areas that you choose as some areas will require you to rent a car.
+If you are not following our 10-day Italy itinerary, research the chosen areas, as some will require you to rent a car.

-Top Tips for Your 10 Day Italy Itinerary
+Top Tips for Your 10-Day Italy Itinerary